MENU

 Florida Tech’s summer field courses are exhilarating, hands-on opportunities that provide participants with once-in-a-lifetime experiences, practical training for work in natural habitats and a résumé boost for internships and job opportunities.

-Students study animal life around coral reefs in Puerto Rico, marine mammals in the Pacific Northwest or field biology and evolution in the Galápagos Islands.
+Course options include the study of animal life around coral reefs in Puerto Rico, marine mammals in the Pacific Northwest or field biology and evolution in the Galápagos Islands.

 Careers in Animal Behavior and Cognition